 During this interview, you’ve said several times, “I had this hit, and I got that hit,” so my question goes, at which point or your career you understood that you are a songwriter, and you got the talent?

-I’d already written a song actually.
+I’d already written a song, actually.
 I’d written a song for The Shadows when I was 14.
 I wrote a song for The Shadows, which they recorded, which surprised me.
-It was the first time I ever went into a studio and recorded my instrumental with my band and my brother and Bob Henry, and Bernie Benson.
+It was the first time I ever went into a studio and recorded my instrumental with Bob Henry and Bernie Benson.
 We did this instrumental, and The Shadows recorded it, strange enough, four years later.
-So, I felt, I can obviously do tunes.
+So, I felt I could obviously do tunes.
 They liked it enough.
-I was using a thing called a tone control, a foot pedal before wah-wah.
-It was a tonal control segment just based, but it was very individual sound at the time.
+I was using a thing called tone control, a foot pedal before wah-wah.
+It was a tonal control segment just based, but it was a very individual sound at the time.
 And when they recorded, they recorded with a Dearmond time control pedal, which was interesting.
 They used the same idea.
 But I was signed to a publishing company.

 Don’t you know a guy called Lionel Bart?